This privacy statement applies to all Belgian member firms of Grant Thornton International Ltd.

 - political and philosophical beliefs (e.g. within the scope of social elections, trade union representatives, due diligence assignments, social law advice, etc.)

 Our products, services and website are not designed or intended for children.
-We therefore do not actively nor intentionally collect and store, except possibly that of our employees, the personal data of children.
+We therefore do not actively nor intentionally collect and store, except possibly that of our employees or in the framework of specific services provided to certain clients, the personal data of children.

 The personal data that we process always depends on specific circumstances, for example, the nature of the service or the product that we are to provide, the legal obligations to which we are subject, our related legitimate interests or the specific consent that you grant us to that end.

 2. Who do we collect personal data from?

 - our clients, suppliers, business contacts and potential clients (or from our contact persons at the latter);